endanke/kotlin-mpp-framework-skeleton/README.md

 The script of the `ProjectName` framework building process includes custom scripts to generate a fat binary in the output.
 It also moves the `PlatformLib` framework inside the `ProjectName` framework, which will act as an umbrella.
 This makes the delivery process easier, as you only have to share the main framework.

+## Release build

+To generate a release build for iOS, run the `combineIosArchitectures` Gradle task in the root project.
+For Android, use the `assembleRelease` task in the ProjectName target.

 ## Sample classes

 This diagram displays the connections between the sample classes and the generated outputs.